aerospike-community/amc/Configuration.md

 ```
 timeout = 150
 ```
-* cluster_inactive_before_removal (seconds) - if the user has not requested any statistics for a cluster for more than  cluster_inactive_before_removal seconds  then AMC stops monitoring the cluster.
+* cluster_inactive_before_removal - if the user has not requested any statistics for a cluster for more than  cluster_inactive_before_removal seconds  then AMC stops monitoring the cluster.
 A value <= 0 implies the clusters will  never be removed
 ```
 cluster_inactive_before_removal = 1800
 ```

-### Cluster Configs
+### Cluster Configs (optional)
 List of clusters that will always be monitored by AMC.
 ```
 [amc.clusters]

+[clusterone] // unused
 host = "192.168.121.121"
 port = 3000
-tls_name = "clusteronetls"
+tls_name = "clusteronetls"  // optional
-user = "admin"
+user = "admin"              // optional
-password = "admin"
+password = "admin"          // optional
-alias = "clusterone"
+alias = "clusterone"        // optional

+[clustertwo] // unused
 host = "192.168.121.122"
 port = 3000
-tls_name = "clustertwotls"
+tls_name = "clustertwotls"  // optional
-user = "admin"
+user = "admin"              // optional
-password = "admin"
+password = "admin"          // optional
-alias = "clustertwo"
+alias = "clustertwo"        // optional
 ```

-A newline separates the clusters.
 Each cluster has the following parameters

 * host - the host of the cluster
 ```